thanksgaga/content-processing-solution-accelerator/docs/DeploymentGuide.md

         - Copy the URL
     - **Execute Script to registering Schemas**
-        - Move the folder to samples/schemas in ContentProcessorApi - [/src/ContentProcessorApi/samples/schemas](/src/ContentProcessorApi/samples/schemas)
+        - Move the folder to samples/schemas in ContentProcessorAPI - [/src/ContentProcessorAPI/samples/schemas](/src/ContentProcessorAPI/samples/schemas)

           Bash